x

 • Email

-Appointment Reminders: One day prior to your appointment, you will receive an appointment reminder via text.
-You will be provided with the meeting link for your scheduled appointment time, You must connect with your COED advisor using the meeting link provided.
-If you have any issues with the software, you must email your advisor in order to ensure you do not miss out on your appointment.
+Appointment Reminders: One day before your appointment, you will receive an appointment reminder via text.
+You will be provided with the meeting link for your scheduled appointment time.
+You must connect with your COED advisor using the meeting link provided.
+If you have any issues with the software, you must email your advisor to ensure you do not miss out on your appointment.
 If you do not log in or contact your advisor within the first 10 minutes of your scheduled appointment time, you will forfeit your appointment and will need to reschedule accordingly.

 How do virtual advising appointments work?

-• A virtual advising appointment typically lasts 30 minutes, the last 10 minutes of your advising time will be used to document the key points discussed as well as send you a follow up email concerning the advice provided during the appointment.
-Please be mindful of 30 minutes of your appointment.
+• A virtual advising appointment typically lasts 30 minutes, and the last 10 minutes of your advising time will be used to document the key points discussed as well as send you a follow-up email concerning the advice provided during the appointment.
+Please be mindful of the 30 minutes of your appointment.

-• Advisor and student will utilize time together to discuss any questions or concerns that student may have.
-Advisor will assist students with any information students may need in order to be successful within the College of Education program.
+• Advisor and student will utilize time together to discuss any questions or concerns the student may have.
+Advisors will assist students with any information students may need to be successful within the College of Education program.

-• Students and advisors will not utilize the time to discuss requests for specific instructors and or alternative class times.
-All class sections and times are determined by the College of Education chair, dean and university.
+• Students and advisors will not utilize the time to discuss requests for specific instructors and/or alternative class times.
+All class sections and times are determined by the College of Education chair, dean, and the University.

 Student complaints: If you are a student and wish to make a complaint about the College of Education, please follow this complaint resolution link, which is also available at the bottom of each of our web pages.
 For more information visit Texas Education Agency (TEA) website